 Many authors have speculated on the pathways whereby parasites could gain new hosts and establish complex life cycles.
-Much of the focus has been on the helminths (flatworms, tapeworms and nematodes) where this pattern is very prevalent [99, 100, 101].
-For instance, parasites of the original host species may evolve to exploit that species' predators, a process that has been termed "upward incorporation."
+Much of the focus has been on the helminths (flatworms, tapeworms and nematodes) where this pattern is very prevalent [100-102].
+For instance, parasites of the original host species may evolve to exploit that species' predators, a process that has been termed 'upward incorporation'.
 Such incorporation might be driven by increased parasite fecundity in larger predator hosts.
-For example, upward incorporation appears to have occurred when ancestral acanthocephalans, endoparasites of marine arthropods, incorporated a vertebrate predator as a second host [102, 103].
-Upward incorporation to a new definitive host may also increase parasite densities, and lead to an increased probability of finding a sexual partner [104, 105] or to a decrease in inbreeding because of multiple infections of a larger host [106].
+For example, upward incorporation appears to have occurred when ancestral acanthocephalans, endoparasites of marine arthropods, incorporated a vertebrate predator as a second host [103,104].
+Upward incorporation to a new definitive host may also increase parasite densities, and lead to an increased probability of finding a sexual partner [105,106] or to a decrease in inbreeding because of multiple infections of a larger host [107].
 In digenean trematodes, acquisition of a second intermediate (paratenic) host may also enable an increased intermixture of genotypes from the snail host within which the parasites multiply only asexually.
-The difficulty of accounting for such life-cycles has also led to some extreme hypotheses.
-For example, Smith Trail [107] proposed that infected hosts might benefit by "submitting to" predation if suicide is repaid by inclusive fitness gains when close relatives experience reduced infection.
+The difficulty of accounting for such life cycles has also led to some extreme hypotheses.
+For example, Smith Trail [108] proposed that infected hosts might benefit by 'submitting to' predation if suicide is repaid by inclusive fitness gains when close relatives experience reduced infection.
 Subsequently, parasite survival in the host's predator generated a complex life cycle by upward incorporation.

-Alternatively, when the new host is at a lower trophic level, there may have been "downward incorporation" [100].
+Alternatively, when the new host is at a lower trophic level, there may have been 'downward incorporation' [101].
 Prey of the original host may frequently have ingested parasite transmission stages because of their proximity to the original host and thereby may have become intermediate hosts.
-Being prey to the original host may enhance transmission back to that host [105].
-Such downward incorporation has been associated with the occurrence of a "trophic vacuum," i.e. the difficulty of transmission of small free-living infective stages among hosts at a higher trophic level where the animals are large and at low density [108].
-Platyhelminthes appear to present such an example of downward incorporation: the lineage ancestral to digeneans and cestodes has become parasitic in invertebrates [100].
-Paratenic hosts may also be acquired by downward incorporation as a means of increasing transmission [105].
-Intermediate hosts could also be added via "lateral incorporation" if the parasite has multiple hosts involved; in a generalist pathogen each of two parasite stages come to specialize on one of the hosts [105].
+Being prey to the original host may enhance transmission back to that host [106].
+Such downward incorporation has been associated with the occurrence of a 'trophic vacuum', i.e. the difficulty of transmission of small free-living infective stages among hosts at a higher trophic level where the animals are large and at low density [109].
+Platyhelminthes appear to present such an example of downward incorporation: the lineage ancestral to digeneans and cestodes has become parasitic in invertebrates [101].
+Paratenic hosts may also be acquired by downward incorporation as a means of increasing transmission [106].
+Intermediate hosts could also be added via 'lateral incorporation' if the parasite has multiple hosts involved; in a generalist pathogen each of two parasite stages come to specialize on one of the hosts [106].

-It would be exciting to incorporate many of these verbal arguments from evolutionary ecology into a more rigorous genetic and ecological framework, as this may lead to a broader range of testable predictions [87].
+It would be exciting to incorporate many of these verbal arguments from evolutionary ecology into a more rigorous genetic and ecological framework, as this may lead to a broader range of testable predictions [88].

-The evolution of transmission by arthropod vectors
+(iv) The evolution of transmission by arthropod vectors

 Blood-feeding arthropods such as mosquitoes and ticks transmit a broad range of microorganisms that cause disease in vertebrates.
-Some vector-borne pathogens can also be transmitted via other modes such as direct contact, vertical transmission, or aerosol transmission, in many cases at a low rate (for example, dengue virus [109]).
+Some vector-borne pathogens can also be transmitted via other modes such as direct contact, vertical transmission or aerosol transmission, in many cases at a low rate (for example, dengue virus [110]).
 How might such a system evolve?
-Possible precursors to vector-borne parasites could have been exclusively arthropod pathogens which infected a dead-end vertebrate host and acquired the ability to cause transmissible infections; this would be equivalent to "downward" incorporation in the context of helminths.
-An intermediate step here could be non-systemic transmission during co-feeding, in which a pathogen could spread between co-feeding haematophagous arthropods via a feeding site on a host without the host necessarily becoming infected [110].
+Possible precursors to vector-borne parasites could have been exclusively arthropod pathogens that infected a dead-end vertebrate host and acquired the ability to cause transmissible infections; this would be equivalent to 'downward' incorporation in the context of helminths.
+An intermediate step here could be non-systemic transmission during co-feeding, in which a pathogen could spread between co-feeding haematophagous arthropods via a feeding site on a host without the host necessarily becoming infected [111].